spiegel-im-spiegel/github-pages-env/content/release/2019/09/mathjax-v3-is-released.md

     skipAttributes: {},            // RFDa and other attributes NOT to copy to the output
     exFactor: .5,                  // default size of ex in em units
     displayAlign: 'center',        // default for indentalign when set to 'auto'
-    displayIndent: '0'             // default for indentshift when set to 'auto' }
+    displayIndent: '0',            // default for indentshift when set to 'auto'
+    fontURL: '[mathjax]/components/output/chtml/fonts/woff-v2',   // The URL where the fonts are found
+    adaptiveCSS: true              // true means only produce CSS that is used in the processed equations }
 };
 ```